espadrine/succinct-cybernetics/misc/network.md

 packet (typically, the maximum Ethernet frame size, or when the destination doesn't have enough memory to hold the packet).

-However, TCP can cut its data into arbitrarily sized packets to fit in an Ethernet frame, and fragmentation decreases security as the tail fragments don't hold the TCP segment headers.
+However, TCP can cut its segments into arbitrarily sized packets to fit in an Ethernet frame, and fragmentation makes packet analysis harder as the tail fragments don't hold the TCP segment headers.
 Besides, Path MTU (Maximum Transportation Unit) Discovery (PMTUD) allows determining the size of the physical-layer frame in a path through the network.
 As a result, IPv6 disallows fragmenting packets within the path, requiring the sender to either form its packets at the right size (for TCP), or to form its fragments at the right size (for UDP and ICMP, which cannot cut their data into multiple packets).

 Note that packets can be lost, duplicated, received out of order, or corrupted without the IP layer noticing.
 It is up to TCP to prevent that from happening.

 IP addresses segment the network into increasingly smaller subnetworks, with **routers** processing packets in and across networks.
-They can be manually set or gained from the **Dynamic Host Configuration Protocol** (DHCP).
+They can be gained from the **Dynamic Host Configuration Protocol** (DHCP), auto-assigned, or manually set.

-IPv4 addresses weigh 4 bytes, commonly written in dot-separated decimal, eg.
+IPv4 addresses fit in 4 bytes, commonly written in dot-separated decimal, eg.
 `172.16.254.1`.
-To denote a subnetwork (which has adjacent numbers), we use Classless Inter-Domain Routing (CIDR) notation: `<first address>/<number of leading bits that stay the same for all addresses>`.
-For instance, 192.168.2.0/24 includes addresses from 192.168.2.0 to 192.168.2.255.
+To denote a subnetwork (which has adjacent numbers), we use Classless Inter-Domain Routing (CIDR) notation: `<network address>/<bitmask (number of leading bits that stay the same for all addresses)>`.
+For instance, 192.168.2.0/24 includes addresses from 192.168.2.0 to 192.168.2.255, although you cannot use the address ending in .0 (network address), used to identify the network, nor that ending in .255 (broadcast address), used to broadcast to all devices on the network.

 There are special ranges of addresses:

-- 10.0.0.0/8 for large private networks (ie, not accessible across the Internet;
+- 10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16 for private networks (ie,
-  they are typically behind a Network Address Translator (NAT)),
+  not globally routable; they are typically behind a Network Address Translator (NAT)),
-- 172.16.0.0/12 for medium private networks,
-- 192.168.0.0/16 for small private networks,
-- 0.0.0.0/8 for this network, used as source address when getting an IP address,
+- 0.0.0.0/8 for "no address", used as source address when getting an IP address,
 - 100.64.0.0/10 "shared address space", similar to private networks, but for Carrier-Grade NAT (CGN),
 - 127.0.0.0/8 for loopback (sending network data within a single node), most notably 127.0.0.1 (which the localhost hostname usually resolves to),
-- 169.254.0.0/16 for IP assignment between link-local when DHCP can't be used,
+- 169.254.0.0/16 for IP assignment between link-local, autoconf/zeroconf
+  addresses,
 - 192.0.0.0/24 for IANA,
 - 192.0.2.0/24, 198.51.100.0/24, 203.0.113.0/24 are reserved for testing and
   examples in documentation,